5 Benefits Of Astaxanthin For Skin, How To Use, & Side Effects

 Steer clear of sun damage, dryness, and signs of aging with this rich ingredient.

-One ingredient that is doing the rounds in the die-hard skin care circles is astaxanthin (ASX) (pronounced as ‘asta-zan-thin’).
+Have you ever heard of astaxanthin?
 This powerhouse of an ingredient possesses an unusual amount of antioxidants, making it an instant hit in the skin care domain (1).
-It is a type of carotenoid found in the marine world of algae and aquatic animals – including salmon, trout, red sea bream, shrimp, and lobster – as well as in birds such as flamingos and quails (2).
-If you have come across this ingredient in a variety of skin care products, we are not surprised.
+In addition, it is a type of carotenoid found in the marine world of algae and aquatic animals – including shrimp, trout, salmon, lobster, and red sea bream – and in birds such as quails and flamingos (2).
+So, we would not be surprised if you have seen this ingredient in several skin care products.

 In This Article

 Astaxanthin is a pigment molecule that is a member of the carotenoid family found in certain marine/freshwater algae.
 In simpler words, it is the yellow, orange, and red pigments that are produced by plants, algae, and bacteria.